Multipole phases in a type of spin ladders with local conserved quantities and generalizations: Details of the solution of the models

 the matrix $\hat{\mathbf{H}}_{k}$ is given by

 The phase diagram is thus obtained by comparing ground-state energies of the fermionic Hamiltonian evaluated on a grid of $k$-space with different values of $\tau^{1}$ and $\tau^{2}$.

 The vertical ladder can be mapped into a free fermion model and thus enjoys exact solvability.
 For the horizontal ladder, the only way to obtain the phase diagram is by diagonalizing the spin Hamiltonian on a finite lattice.
 The vertical ladder is thus an ideal platform to study the finite-size effect.
-To this end, we adopt another way to obtain the phase diagram of the vertical ladder, namely by diagonalization of \eqref{transverseising} on a system of 16 spins.
+To this end, we adopt another way to obtain the phase diagram of the vertical ladder, namely by diagonalization of the spin Hamiltonian (Eq.
+(4) in the main text) on a system of 16 spins.
 The phase diagrams of the vertical ladder obtained by the two methods are compared in Fig. \ref{figcompare}, from which the finite-size effect of the direct diagonalization of spin Hamiltonian is evident.
 In particular the phase boundaries of the ``staggered" and ``CP" phases are moved to the left.